ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 ![GitHub Image](/Azure/Assets/Q&As/Pipeline-Components-Question.png)

 You need to add the right components to the pipeline.
 Which of the following would go into Slot 3?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Train Model
 b.
 Split Model
 c.
 Score Model
 d.
 Split Data

 Answer: c.
 Score Model

 Overall explanation : Here we need to score the model.

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team needs to build an application.
+Q-048: Your team needs to build an application.
 The application will be used to read text to users who have reduced vision.
 Which of the following service can be used for this requirement?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Azure AI Language - Key phrase extraction
 b.
 Azure Bot service
 c.
 Azure AI Speech Service
 d.
 Azure AI Vision - Object detection

 Answer: c.
 Azure AI Speech Service

 Overall explanation : You can use the Text-to-Speech service to convert text to human-like synthesized speech.
 For more information on the Speech service, one can visit the below URL